akadal/blockchain-server/README.md

 Once the system is running, you can access the following services:

+#### HTTP Access (Default)
 - **Faucet**: http://localhost:3000 (or http://your-server-ip:3000 if deployed)
 - **Ethereum Lite Explorer**: http://localhost:8080 (or http://your-server-ip:8080 if deployed)
 - **Blockscout Explorer**: http://localhost:4000 (or http://your-server-ip:4000 if deployed)
 - **Ethereum RPC**: http://localhost:8545 (or http://your-server-ip:8545 if deployed)

+#### HTTPS Access (When Enabled)
+- **Faucet**: https://localhost:3443 (or https://your-server-ip:3443 if deployed)
+- **Ethereum Lite Explorer**: https://localhost:8443 (or https://your-server-ip:8443 if deployed)
+- **Blockscout Explorer**: https://localhost:4443 (or https://your-server-ip:4443 if deployed)
+- **Ethereum RPC**: https://localhost:443 (or https://your-server-ip:443 if deployed)

+> **Note**: When using HTTPS with self-signed certificates, your browser will show security warnings.
+This is normal and you can proceed by accepting the risk.
+For production environments, consider using proper certificates from a trusted Certificate Authority.

 ## Configuration

 ### Environment Variables

 The system is configured using environment variables in the `.env` file.
+The repository includes a default configuration file for local development.
 Here's what each variable does:

 ```
 # Network Configuration
 HOST_IP=localhost                # Use 'localhost' for local development, or your server's IP for remote access

+# HTTPS Configuration
+ENABLE_HTTPS=true                # Set to 'true' to enable HTTPS, 'false' to use HTTP only
+HTTPS_PORT=443                   # Main HTTPS port
+HTTPS_CERT_DIR=./certs           # Directory for SSL certificates

 # Ports Configuration
 ETHEREUM_RPC_PORT=8545           # Ethereum HTTP RPC port
 ETHEREUM_WS_PORT=8546            # Ethereum WebSocket port
-EXPLORER_PORT=8080               # Ethereum Lite Explorer port
+EXPLORER_PORT=8080               # Ethereum Lite Explorer HTTP port
+EXPLORER_HTTPS_PORT=8443         # Ethereum Lite Explorer HTTPS port
-BLOCKSCOUT_PORT=4000             # Blockscout Explorer port
+BLOCKSCOUT_PORT=4000             # Blockscout Explorer HTTP port
+BLOCKSCOUT_HTTPS_PORT=4443       # Blockscout Explorer HTTPS port
-FAUCET_PORT=3000                 # Faucet web interface port
+FAUCET_PORT=3000                 # Faucet web interface HTTP port
+FAUCET_HTTPS_PORT=3443           # Faucet web interface HTTPS port
 POSTGRES_PORT=5432               # PostgreSQL database port (for Blockscout)

 # Ethereum Node Configuration